asyakap/car-dealership/README.md

 #### _Description_

-_A web car dealership application that allows users to add new cars through a nicely-formatted web interface._
+_A car dealership web application that allows users to add new cars and display list._

 ## Technologies Used